Kotlin/kotlin-jupyter/docs/README-STUB.md

 fun HTML(text: String): MimeTypedResult
 ```

+### Rendering

+Rendering is a procedure of transforming of the value to the form that is appropriate for displaying in Jupyter client.
+Kernel supports several features that allow you to render values.

+#### Renderers

+Renderers can transform a value into another value.
+Library can define one or several renderers.
+Rendering with renderers is controlled via `RenderersProcessor`.
+You can access it via `notebook`.
+Renderers are applied until at least one renderer can be applied.

+#### DisplayResult and Renderable

+If object implements `DisplayResult` or `Renderable`, it will be rendered to output `JsonObject` via its own corresponding method.

+#### Text rendering

+Text renderers render objects to strings.
+Library can define one or several text renderers.
+Rendering with text renderers is controlled via `TextRenderersProcessor`.
+You can access it via `notebook`.
+Text renderers are applied until at least one renderer returns non-null string for a passed argument.
+This kind of renderers can be easily composed with each other.
+I.e. text renderer for iterables can render its elements with text renderers processor recursively.

+#### Common rendering semantics

+Evaluated value is firstly transformed with RenderersProcessor.
+Resulting value is checked.
+If it's Renderable or DisplayResult, it is transformed into output JSON using `toJson()` method.
+If it's Unit, the cell won't have result at all.
+Otherwise, value is passed to `TextRenderersProcessor`.
+It tries to render the value to string using defined text renderers having in mind their priority.
+If all the renderers returned null, value is transformed to string using `toString()`.
+Resulting string is wrapped to `text/plain` MIME JSON.

 ### Autocompletion

 Press `TAB` to get the list of suggested items for completion.
 In Jupyter Notebook, you don't need to press `TAB`,